- STEK DYNOshield — our primary film. Top-tier self-healing, the best matte and satin finishes in the industry, 10-year warranty, strong value.

 Choosing a PPF brand is one of the most important decisions in the paint protection process — right alongside choosing your installer.
 The film sits on your car for 7 to 10 years, so the brand's durability, warranty, and aesthetic qualities matter enormously.
 But with aggressive marketing from every manufacturer, it is hard to separate genuine performance differences from advertising noise.

 We have installed thousands of square feet of PPF from every major brand at our paint protection film service.
 This guide reflects our hands-on experience with each product, not just spec sheet comparisons.
-We will cover STEK, XPEL, 3M, and SunTek — the four brands that dominate the professional installation market in 2026.
+We cover STEK, XPEL, 3M, and SunTek — the four brands that dominate the professional installation market in 2026.

 STEK DYNOshield — Our Primary Film